-Proxies in the form enclosed with this Proxy Statement are solicited by the Board of Directors of Yield10 Bioscience, Inc., a Delaware corporation ("Yield10" or the "Company"), for use at the Annual Meeting of Stockholders of Yield10 to be held on Wednesday, May 23, 2018, at 9:30 a.m., Eastern time, or at any adjournments or postponements thereof (the "Annual Meeting") at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. at One Financial Center, Boston, MA 02111.
-Directions to the location of the Annual Meeting are available at http://ir.yield10bio.com/index.cfm.
-An Annual Report to Stockholders, containing financial statements for the fiscal year ended December 31, 2017, is being mailed together with this proxy statement to all stockholders entitled to vote at the Annual Meeting.
-This Proxy Statement and the form of proxy were first sent or given to stockholders on or about April , 2018.
+Proxies in the form enclosed with this Proxy Statement are solicited by the Board of Directors (the "Board" or the "Board of Directors") of Yield10 Bioscience, Inc., a Delaware corporation ("Yield10" or the "Company"), for use at the 2020 Annual Meeting of Stockholders of Yield10 to be held on Tuesday, May 19, 2020, at 9:30 a.m., Eastern time, or at any adjournments or postponements thereof (the "Annual Meeting") at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. at One Financial Center, Boston, MA 02111.
+We currently intend to hold our Annual Meeting in person.
+However, we are actively monitoring developments regarding the coronavirus or COVID-19, and it is possible that the Annual Meeting may be held solely by means of remote communication.
+In the event it is not possible or advisable to hold our Annual Meeting in person, we will announce alternative arrangements for the meeting as promptly as practicable.
+Details on how to participate will be available at http://ir.yield10bio.com/investor-relations.
+An Annual Report to Stockholders, containing financial statements for the fiscal year ended December 31, 2019, is being mailed together with this proxy statement to all stockholders entitled to vote at the Annual Meeting.
+On or about March 30, 2020, we intend to begin sending this Proxy Statement and the form of proxy to stockholders.